Understanding the Bail Bonding Process

 • History of substance abuse

-If bail is granted, the court may impose restrictions such as travel bans, electronic monitoring, or a curfew, depending on the circumstances.
+If bail is granted, the court may impose conditions, such as travel restrictions, electronic monitoring, or curfews, depending on the circumstances.

 Co-Signing a Bail Bond Agreement